New Testament: Disciples & Companions

 Approximately 10 references

-Eloquent Jewish Christian from Alexandria, "mighty in the Scriptures" (Acts 18:24).
-Instructed more accurately by Priscilla and Aquila in Ephesus.
-Became an influential teacher in Corinth, where some believers aligned themselves with him, creating factions that Paul addressed (1 Corinthians 1:12, 3:4-6).
-Paul regarded him as a fellow worker.
+An eloquent Jewish Christian from Alexandria, "mighty in the Scriptures" (Acts 18:24), Apollos came to Ephesus where Priscilla and Aquila took him aside and instructed him more accurately in the faith.
+He became an influential teacher in Corinth, where some believers aligned themselves with him over against Paul — factions Paul addressed directly (1 Corinthians 1:12, 3:4-6).
+Paul regarded him as a fellow worker, not a rival.

 Key references: 1 Corinthians 1:12, 1 Corinthians 3:4, 1 Corinthians 3:5, 1 Corinthians 3:6, 1 Corinthians 3:22, 1 Corinthians 4:6, 1 Corinthians 16:12, Acts 18:24, Acts 19:1, Titus 3:13